brandonyee333/test/modules/dxp/apps/osb/osb-asah/README.markdown

 This repository should be imported by IntelliJ as a Gradle project.
 Once this is done, you can spin up a Docker container for Elasticsearch:

-`docker-compose -f docker-compose.integration-test.yml up -d`
+`docker-compose -f osb-asah-common/src/testIntegration/resources/elasticsearch-docker-compose.yml up -d`

-To start a single service, for example `osb-asah-backend`, open its `*SpringBootApplication` class, right-click it and choose `Run 'Backend'`.
+To start a service, for example `osb-asah-backend`, open its `*SpringBootApplication` class, right-click it and choose `Run 'Backend'`.

 ### Microservice Approach